FeeartFate/Application_assesment/README.md

 RUN INSTRUCTIONS
-1. Make sure you're working on python 3.12
+1. Make sure you're working on python 3.12 (The code was made in jupyterlab)
 2. Verify if the #BENCH marked cell runs, if it runs there should not be any problem
 3. Run all cells in order (The part where the neural network is training, with 15 iterations lasts about 45 minutes)